jackli777/3b1b-some2-2022-/docs/README.md

 > #### Citation Info

 - If you have any questions or suggestions, please contact me through the above email addresses.
+Please also drop your words on [GitHub Discussions](https://github.com/jackli777/3b1b-some2-2022-/discussions) if you have any feedback.
+Thank you!

 - If this blog is helpful to your work, please cite it.
 The suggested way is as follows: